 Another one, This time for Iron Paladin, lets him cause shockwaves every time he attacks.

 Super-Persistent Missile: His Scare Chase, Bullet Blitz, Shooting Star, and Dread Chase skills.
-Dread Chase missiles in particular will lap dimes around a downed opponent until they get back up and the Mercy Invincibility wears off, after which they'll just detonate normally.
+Dread Chase and Shooting Star missiles in particular will lap dimes around a downed opponent (in PVP) until they get back up and the Mercy Invincibility wears off, after which they'll just detonate normally.
+After a patch, though, the missiles will not do so and simply explode (with no harm) when the enemies are under invincibility.

 Three Strike Combo: Fury Guardian's Steel Edge is 2 cannon whack followed by a short-ranged cannon blast.